step-security/harden-runner/README.md

 ## Getting Started

 This guide walks you through the steps to set up and use Harden-Runner in your CI/CD workflows.
-### **Prerequisites**
-Before you begin, ensure you have the following:
-- GitHub account
-- GitHub-hosted runner environment
-- StepSecurity account

 ### **Step 1: Add Harden-Runner to Your Workflow**